 The good news is that for all this work, you are practically guaranteed a job; those holding a PhD in economics have a very low unemployment rate.
 Those with an economics PhD can teach at the university level and are considered experts in their field.
 Outside academia, economists with PhDs work for some of the biggest and highest impact organizations: the International Monetary Fund, the Federal Reserve, the Treasury, RAND, and the World Bank.

 Step Six: Join Professional Societies and Achieve Certification (Timeline Varies)

 Once you’ve collected your degrees, it’s time to mix with your economist colleagues through professional societies.
 These organizations host conferences, talks, and think tanks that keep the academic rigor alive well into the late stages of an economist’s career.
 They also act as a broker of standards for professional excellence.

-The three-hour 15 minute exam is offered once a month, and applicants can either self-study or enroll in some of NABE’s preparatory courses.
+The three-hour, 15-minute exam is offered monthly, and applicants can either self-study or enroll in some of NABE’s preparatory courses.
 While not a requirement, holding such a certification cements an economist’s authority as an expert and acts as a mark of distinction.
 The exam fee is $250.